benfred/implicit/README.md

 3.5+.

 GPU Support requires at least version 11 of the [NVidia CUDA Toolkit](https://developer.nvidia.com/cuda-downloads).
-The build will use the ```nvcc``` compiler that is found on the path, but this can be overriden by setting the CUDAHOME enviroment variable to point to your cuda installation.
+The build will use the ```nvcc``` compiler that is found on the path, but this can be overridden by setting the CUDAHOME environment variable to point to your cuda installation.

 This library has been tested with Python 3.6, 3.7, 3.8 and 3.9 on Ubuntu, OSX and Windows.